Shagshag/prestashop-documentation/NotificationCore.md

 Updates the last seen element by the employee

 * Visibility: **public**
-* This method is defined in classes\Notification.php line 136
+* This method is defined in [classes/Notification.php line 136](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/Notification.php#136)

 #### Arguments